transcelerate/ddf-home/community.md

   - Exploring ideas with others only makes the community stronger.
 All thoughts are worth a discussion and you should feel comfortable to share any ideas.

 ## DDF Contribution License Agreement

 Please click [here](CONTRIBUTING.md) to read the Contribution License Agreement.

 ## DDF Code of Conduct

-Please clikc [here](CODE_OF_CONDUCT.md) to read the Code of Conduct.
+Please click [here](CODE_OF_CONDUCT.md) to read the Code of Conduct.

 ## Collaboration Steering Committee (DDF “Board”) Highlights and Upcoming Meetings

 This section will highlight key CSC priorities, milestones and decisions from past meetings

 ### Upcoming milestones